New Year's Eve: Greece

 A midnight fireworks display is held over the historic Parthenon temple in the capital of Athens.

 A common tradition among Greek Orthodox families is the cutting of a vasilopita ("King's pie" or "St. Basil's pie") at midnight.
 A coin or similar object is usually baked inside, and whoever finds it is said to have luck over the next year.
 New Year's Day is considered a feast day for Basil of Caesarea, and it is also considered a custom to reserve the first slice of the vasilopita for St. Basil.

 Hungary

 New Year's Eve (Szilveszter) in Hungary is celebrated with home parties and street parties, including a gathering in downtown Budapest.
 Fireworks and firecrackers are popular.
 Champagne, wine and traditional Hungarian New Year dishes—frankfurter sausages with horseradish, lentil soup, fish, and roast pig—are consumed.
 The national anthem is commonly sung at midnight.

 Television channels usually broadcast comedic and musical programs most of the day and in the evening.
 At midnight, a countdown is followed by the national anthem and the President's speech (which is usually pre-recorded).

+A common greeting is "BUÉK!", a common slang expression to 'wish a Happy New Year' (or Boldog Új évet).

 In past centuries, some Hungarians believed that animals were able to speak on New Year's Eve, and that onion skins sprinkled with salt could indicate a rainy month.